saladuit/Unit_Battle_Codam/README.md

 Error
 ```
 ## Win Conditions
-The code has to take in 0-21 valid bowling scores and calculate the apropiate scores
+The code has to take in 0-21 valid bowling scores and calculate the appropiate scores

 The code will be graded on a mix of the amount of % of coverage of your unit test, the amount of unit tests, the speed you completed the project and the cleanliness of your code base

 The projects with the best scores will be graded by nicolas and a winner will be picked

+**The solution must be turned in before 4:30!**

+After which we'll return to the auitorium
 ## Rules
 Abide the rules of TDD at all times: